A Simple Calculation

-(By 'hot-horse-equivalent' is meant the heat generated by a hard-working, untiring horse --- all day, every day --- without the horse-poop.)
+(By 'hot-horse-equivalent' is meant the heat generated by a hard-working, untiring 'super horse' --- working all day, every day --- without the horse-poop.)

-The intent of this page is provide a simple arithmetic calculation (using only multiplication and division of a few quantities) to convert the world consumption of NATURAL GAS (in cubic feet per year, say) to horsepower --- which is defined as the ability to lift 550 pounds (250 kilograms) one foot in one second.
+The intent of this page is to provide a simple arithmetic calculation (using only multiplication and division of a few quantities) to convert the world consumption of NATURAL GAS (in cubic feet per year, say) to horsepower --- or what could be called 'hot super-horse equivalents'.

 We can provide a more precise definition of 'hot horse equivalent' than the rather-vague 'hard working horse --- all day' description above.

 A 'hot horse equivalent' is the heat energy being generated constantly at the same energy generation rate as a horse lifting 550 pounds one foot in each second, every second of every day.

-In slang-like words, a 'hot horse equivalent' is the constant heat generation from a hard-working 'super horse' that never gets tired and works 24 hours a day, day after day --- lifting a 550 pound weight at a rate of one foot each second.
+In other words, a 'hot horse equivalent' is the constant heat generation from a hard-working 'super horse' that never gets tired and works 24 hours a day, day after day --- lifting a 550 pound weight at a rate of one foot each second.

 Note that power is a measure of the amount of energy created or expended per unit of time.

 Also note that a 'foot-pound' is a unit-of-measure of energy --- a pound of force acting through a distance of one foot.